 The roots of GB Landrigan & Company are among the deepest of Indianapolis real estate firms.
-G.B.'s grandfather, Bruce Savage, whose voice once took him briefly to the Broadway stage, began work in real estate brokerage in 1940.
+G.B.'s grandfather, Bruce Savage, whose voice briefly took him to the Broadway stage, began work in real estate brokerage in 1940.
 His firm, the Bruce Savage Company, soon became the largest residential brokerage in Indiana.
 It centered on the sale of fine North Side and Downtown properties.
 In the late 1950s, Savage was appointed by President Eisenhower to be the head of the US Public Housing Commission, now known as HUD.

-A few years after Savage returned to Indianapolis, Richard Landrigan became the owner of the firm, later known as Savage/Landrigan.
+A few years after Savage returned to Indianapolis, his son-in-law Richard Landrigan became owner of the firm, later known as Savage/Landrigan.
 Landrigan had briefly served as the city’s second human rights commissioner after graduating from Butler.
 At a time when real estate firms were abandoning their specialties in favor of a much wider audience, he made the choice to retain the company's traditional emphasis, while quietly expanding it to cover Carmel and other emerging North Side areas.

 The following year, G.B.
 Landrigan entered real estate at the age of 21.
 Working with one of the larger firms in Indianapolis, he continued to specialize in the same areas as his father and grandfather.
 In 2005, he decided to launch GB Landrigan & Company as one of the Indianapolis area's few true boutique firms.
 At one point embracing ten agents in his firm, Landrigan realized that he is better suited to focusing on his own clientele.
 Today, he and associated non-team agent Gretchen Witt are based from offices at Keystone at the Crossing, just behind the Fashion Mall.